 One could recalibrate this trade into Austin Jackson and Drew Smyly for Matthew Boyd and Daniel Norris.
 It's still a pretty good value.

 2. Jose Iglesias in Three-Way Deal With Red Sox (July 30, 2013)

 Another gem from Dombrowski involved a surprising three-way trade that included the Red Sox and White Sox.
 This was surprising because the Tigers suddenly gave up on valued outfield prospect Avisal Garcia; he was sent to Chicago as part of the deal.
 It was rumored that Garcia was creating tension in the locker room with Prince Fielder, so Dombrowski moved him at the deadline.
 The Tigers also gave up a second player by sending Bryan Villareal to Boston.

-While it was a bit of a head scratcher at the time, it soon became obvious the trade was worth the cost.
+While it was a bit of a head-scratcher at the time, it soon became obvious the trade was worth the cost.
 Iglesias was nothing short of a defensive genius.
-His speed and range at short was better than anyone in the league at the time.
+His speed and range at short were better than anyone in the league at the time.
 He used his quickness to get on base as well.
 Over time, he developed into an offensive threat, posting a 7 WAR (Wins Above Replacement) over 5 seasons in Detroit.

 1. Justin Verlander to Houston for Prospects (August 31, 2017)